 Ottawa and Montreal are just two hours apart, so either make a great place to spend the night if you’re coming from Toronto.
-I love Montreal because of its exciting nightlife and overall atmosphere; there are so many awesome places to visit in Montreal.
+I love Montreal because of its exciting nightlife and overall atmosphere.
 If you prefer a quieter city with beautiful parks where you can learn about Canada’s history, then Ottawa is a great option.

 Fredericton, New Brunswick, is about 8 hours East of Montreal, so you could get there in a day.
 But if you prefer to break up the drive, a great option is to spend a night in Québec City.
 With its picturesque cobblestone streets lined with bistros and boutiques, you’ll feel like you’ve been transported to Europe.

 New Brunswick Road Trip

 Hooray, you’ve made it your first Maritime province!
 Many people call New Brunswick a ‘drive-through’ province, but I couldn’t disagree more after living here for 18 months.
 There’s plenty to see in New Brunswick, and it should definitely be part of your East Coast Canada Road Trip itinerary.